(402) 681 - 9458 | info (at) verdisgroup.com

 Last night Verdis hit the town.
 We didn’t hit it hard, but we got out of the office for dinner and drinks so we could gather and recognize the upcoming fourth birthday of the company, the birthday of one of my coworkers, and the fact that Daniel will soon be at Verdis HQ full time. [...]
 Read More »

 Craig is responsible for the firm's day-to-day operations.
 He brings a wide breadth of experience and an ability to keep the firm's projects on-time and on-budget.
 Verdis’ flat organizational structure means that Craig is intimately involved in all of the firm’s projects.
-He is uniquely qualified to help organizations make decisions that are good not only environmentally, but economically.
-Craig understands the ins and outs of running a business and views sustainability as a strategy for achieving an organization’s goals.
+He is uniquely qualified to help organizations make decisions that are good not only environmentally, but economically, and his facility manager experience means he knows the ins and outs of running a healthy, resource-efficient building.

 email@example.com | 402.681.9458